Liberatii/documentation/docs/migration/running_sql_statements/ides.rst

 IDEs
 ++++

-To use LGW in IDE it's enough to replace the driver.
-However, some IDE also expects the query to be in the target SQL language.
+Integrating LGW into an IDE primarily involves replacing the driver.
+This step is essential to enable the IDE to communicate effectively with LGW and the underlying database.
+However, in certain IDEs, an additional requirement exists: the query must be in the specific SQL language of the target database.

-To replace the JDBC driver in DBeaver, follow the instructions:
+To seamlessly replace the JDBC driver in DBeaver, adhere to these systematic guidelines:

-- Select Database->Driver Manager
+**1.** Navigate to **Database** > **Driver Manager**.

 .. figure:: images/DBeaver_01.png
     :width: 80%